B987352101_O1995.pdf

 morning came, it was found that the rollers had piled up

-the sand into great dunes, which stretched from Paekakaa
+the sand into great dunes, which stretched from Paekaka24

 Nuku’s